masroorahmed402/quran-web-app/README.md

 - **Chapters List**: View all chapters of the Qur'an with details such as chapter number, name in Arabic, and translated name.
 - **Verse Display**: Read and explore verses of the Qur'an with both Arabic text and English translations.
 - **Bookmarking**: Bookmark verses to save and revisit them later.
 Bookmarks are stored locally in the browser.
-- **Responsive Design**: Designed to work well on both desktop and mobile devices.

 ## Technologies Used